Recognize the need for validation and test sets to preview model performance on unseen data

 To select a hyperparameter value via cross-validation, we first list out several “guesses” for what the best hyperparameter may be.
 For each guess, we then run cross-validation to compute the cross-validation error incurred by the model when using that choice of hyperparameter value.
 We then select the value of the hyperparameter that resulted in the lowest cross-validation error.

 For example, we may wish to use cross-validation to decide what value we should use for \(\alpha\), which controls the step size of each gradient descent update.
 To do so, we list out some possible guesses for the best \(\alpha\), like 0.1, 1, and 10.
-For each possible value, we perform cross-validation to see what error the model has when we use that value of \(\alpha\) to train it.
+For each possible value, we decide to apply 3-fold cross-validation to see what error the model has when we use that value of \(\alpha\) to train it.

 16.2 Regularization